Studies continue to put a harsh light on proton pump inhibitors (PPIs), which are medications used...READ MORE

 Plaintiffs in lawsuits against the manufacturers of defective metal-on-metal hip implants allege that the companies failed to properly warn doctors and patients of the potential dangers of these devices.
 These companies, plaintiffs allege, put profits before the health of their customers.

-At Baron & Budd, we firmly believe that huge corporations must be held accountable when they introduce dangerously defective products to the market.
+At Baron & Budd, we firmly believe that device manufacturers must be held accountable when they introduce dangerously defective products to the market.
 If you or someone close to you received a metal-on-metal hip implant and suffered complications, we may be able to help.
 Please call 866-520-2755 or complete our contact form to learn more.